Urbanisation Journal

 • To both learn from and inform urban policy and practice across a range of domains and sectors.

-The Editor of Urbanisation is the Director of IIHS, Aromar Revi, and the journal is overseen by a four-member Editorial Board that includes the Editor and three other international practitioners, academics, and researchers (OP Mathur, David Satterthwaite, and Rahul Mehrotra).
-The journal also has a global Advisory Committee which comprises of academics and practitioners from across the world.
-The Committee’s composition reflects IIHS’ footprint in the Global South, disciplinary breadth as well as its commitment to engage with practice and policymaking.
-It is managed by an Editorial Collective based at IIHS.
-The Collective is composed of seven members: five Faculty at IIHS and two external members.
-They are supported by the IIHS Word Lab, composed of senior editors and copy editors.
-Urbanisation is a bi-annual journal, with issues coming out in May and November.
+The Editor of Urbanisation is Aromar Revi, Director, IIHS, and the journal is overseen by a four-member Editorial Board that includes the Editor and three other international academics and researchers (Om Mathur, David Satterthwaite and Rahul Mehrotra).
+The journal also has an Advisory Board made up of some of the world’s leading academics and practitioners in the broad urban field.
+The Board’s composition reflects IIHS in its footprint in the Global South, disciplinary breadth, as well as its commitment to engage with practice and policymaking.